SESYNC-ci/basic-git-lesson/docs/_slides/conclude.md

 ## Future Directions

+- Learn more git: merge conflicts, reversion, and branching!
-- Share your work for reuse and extension.
+- {:.fragment} Share your work for reuse and extension.
 - {:.fragment} Make trying new analysis as easy as branching.
 - {:.fragment} Contribute beyond your own projects.